Ishant14/rest-api-security/README.md

 Determining the identity of an end user.
 In case your API does not have an Authorization/Authentication mechanism, it might lead to misuse of your API, loading the servers and the API itself, making it less responsive to others.

-- **Protect HTTP methods**

-RESTful API often use GET (read), POST (create), PUT (replace/update) and DELETE (to delete a record).
+- **Protect HTTP methods** RESTful API often use GET (read), POST (create), PUT (replace/update) and DELETE (to delete a record).
 Not all of these are valid choices for every single resource collection, user, or action.
 Make sure the incoming HTTP method is valid for the session token/API key and associated resource collection, action, and record.

 For example, if you have an RESTful API for a library, it's not okay to allow anonymous users to DELETE book catalog entries, but it's fine for them to GET a book catalog entry.
 On the other hand, for the librarian, both of these are valid uses.

-- **1.2 Implement CORS**
+- **Implement CORS**

 Cross-origin resource sharing (CORS) is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.[1]
 A web page may freely embed cross-origin images, stylesheets, scripts, iframes, and videos.[2]
 Certain "cross-domain" requests, notably Ajax requests, are forbidden by default by the same-origin security policy.

 CORS defines a way in which a browser and server can interact to determine whether or not it is safe to allow the cross-origin request.[3]
 It allows for more freedom and functionality than purely same-origin requests, but is more secure than simply allowing all cross-origin requests.

-**1.3 Whitelist allowable methods**
+- **Whitelist allowable methods**

 It is common with RESTful services to allow multiple methods for a given URL for different operations on that entity.